Team Foundation Server concepts

 You will be better able to plan, deploy, and manage Team Foundation Server if you understand the following components and terms:

-application tier, data tier, client tier: The logical tiers that compose Team Foundation Server.
+Application tier, data tier, and client tier: The logical tiers that compose Team Foundation Server.
 These tiers might all be deployed on the same physical computer, or they might be installed across multiple computers.
-For more information, see Examples of Simple Topology, Examples of Moderate Topology, Examples of Complex Topology, and Team Foundation Server architecture.
+For more information, see Team Foundation Server architecture.

-team project collection: The primary organizational unit for all data in Team Foundation Server.
+Team project collection: The primary organizational unit for all data in Team Foundation Server.
 Collections can include one or more team projects.
-For more information, see Organize your server with team project collections.
+For more information, see Manage team project collections.

 Service accounts: The account or accounts that the Web services and applications in Team Foundation use.
 Team Foundation Server requires service accounts to perform operations across servers and Web services.
 These service accounts have specific requirements.
 For more information, see Service accounts and dependencies in Team Foundation Server.

-SQL Server and SQL Server Reporting Services: Software that provides a database platform for large-scale online transaction processing (OLTP), data warehousing, and e-commerce applications.
-SQL Server is also a business intelligence platform for data integration, analysis, and reporting solutions.
-Team Foundation Server stores its data in SQL Server databases.
+SQL Server and SQL Server Reporting Services: Software that provides a database platform for data warehousing and a business intelligence platform for data integration, analysis, and reporting solutions.
+TFS stores its data in SQL Server databases.
 You can also optionally include a server that is running SQL Server Reporting Services and that automatically generates reports for team projects.
-For more information, see Team Foundation Server architecture and Team Foundation Server Databases.
+For more information, see Manage TFS reports, data warehouse, and analysis services cube.